 To solicit input from key informants, those individuals who have a broad interest in the health of the community, an Online Key Informant Survey was also implemented across Polk County as part of this process.
-A list of recommended participants was provided by BayCare, as well as Bartow Regional Medical Center, Winter Haven Hospital, and Winter Haven Women's Hospital; this list included names and contact information for physicians, public health representatives, other health professionals, social service providers, and a variety of other community leaders working in Polk County.
+A list of recommended participants was provided by BayCare, as well as Winter Haven Hospital, Winter Haven Women's Hospital, and Bartow Regional Medical Center; this list included names and contact information for physicians, public health representatives, other health professionals, social service providers, and a variety of other community leaders.
 Potential participants were chosen because of their ability to identify primary concerns of the populations with whom they work, as well as of the community overall.